San Francisco Bicycle Accident Lawyers

 Stay On The Street

 Anyone under 13 can use the sidewalk to ride their bike.
 It is illegal for anyone over this age to use the sidewalk.
-Instead, you may use bike lanes and share the road.
-As a rule of thumb, stay as far off the right side of the road as possible.
-You should also ride with the flow of traffic.
+Cyclists should use bike lanes when available.
+If there are no bike lanes, they must ride on the street, staying as close as possible to the right edge of the road, unless safety concerns require otherwise, and always ride in the same direction as traffic.

 Wear A Helmet

 Any person under 18 is legally required to wear a bicycle helmet at all times.
-While you are not required to wear a helmet as an adult, it is advisable.
-It shows responsibility and can help curve injury severity.
+While you are not required to wear a helmet as an adult, wearing one can help reduce the risk of head injuries in a bicycle accident.
 Different cities may have ordinances that require helmet use regardless of age.
-Do some research if riding elsewhere.

 Maintain Control Of Your Bike

-You should operate a bike that is the right size for your body, as this will better equip you to maneuver in an emergency.
-Ensure you adjust your seat and handlebars before riding so you are comfortable.
-You should also maintain your bike to ensure it is in good working order.
+Operate a bike that is the right size for your body, as this will better equip you to maneuver in an emergency.
+Adjust your seat and handlebars before riding so you are comfortable.
+Maintain your bike to keep it in good working order.

 Do Not Operate Under The Influence

 Refrain from riding your bike under the influence of drugs and alcohol.
 It is illegal to operate a bike while intoxicated.
-If caught, you may face fines and suspended driving privileges.
+If caught, you may face fines and have your driving privileges suspended.

 When entering a crosswalk, you must obey right-of-way laws.
-There are usually crosswalks or traffic signals that will inform you when it is safe to cross.
-If you disobey these signals, you could be found 100% responsible for the collision.
+There are usually crosswalks or traffic signals that indicate when it is safe to cross.
+Failing to follow these signals or laws may affect liability in the event of a collision.

-Understanding why bicycle crashes occur can help you avoid them, even if the motorist is entirely at fault.
-Among the most common causes of bike crashes in San Francisco are:
+Understanding why bicycle crashes occur can help you take precautions while on the road.
+Among the common causes of bike crashes in San Francisco are:

-- Speeding — Like automobile accidents, speeding is a major culprit in bicycle crashes.
+- Speeding — Like automobile accidents, speeding is a significant factor in bicycle crashes.
 Drivers exceeding the speed limit have less reaction time when stopping safely upon encountering a cyclist.

 - Distracted Driving — Whether it’s phones, passengers, or anything else taking their attention, distracted drivers pose a serious threat to cyclists sharing the road.

-- Poor Road Conditions — Potholes, debris, and uneven surfaces often present a greater danger to cyclists than drivers.
-In many cases, these hazards are the responsibility of government entities tasked with road maintenance.
+- Poor Road Conditions — Potholes, debris, and uneven surfaces present danger to cyclists and drivers.
+These can contribute to collisions, especially during adverse weather conditions.

-- Impaired Driving — Driving under the influence of alcohol or drugs significantly reduces a driver’s ability to detect cyclists on the road, increasing the risk of accidents.
+- Impaired Driving — Driving under the influence of alcohol or drugs can significantly reduce a driver’s ability to detect cyclists on the road, increasing the risk of accidents.

 Injuries You May Suffer After A Bicycle Accident